Last update: 23 March 2021

 Source: Reporters Without Borders

 Other challenges that journalists and media professionals have needed to face, are adapting their work by means of working online and social distancing.
 Furthermore, the financial health of independent media outlets is under threat, as many of them are experiencing a decline in revenue from advertising.
 This may have a big impact on critical reporting, but shows the need for media businesses to focus on scenario planning and a business continuity plan.
+Read our blog with links to many useful resources for media to survive the pandemic.

 Explore the following topics: